1 dangerous phosphorus flare from military exercise found at Montrose Beach, 3 more still out there | News Channel 3-12

 Click here for updates on this story

-Illinois (WBBM) — A potentially dangerous phosphorus flare was found at Montrose Beach this week, and the U.S. Coast Guard said three more remain unaccounted for.
+MONTROSE BEACH, Illinois (WBBM) — A potentially dangerous phosphorus flare washed up on Montrose Beach this week after a military exercise gone wrong, and the U.S. Coast Guard said three more are still in the water.

+The flares are silver-colored cylinders, which the Coast Guard said measure 15 to 18 inches long and have warning labels.

+The flares activate when they hit the water or when a cap and screw are removed, and produce a red smoke and flame that can reach 2,900 degrees Fahrenheit, the Coast Guard said.

-Coast Guard Sector Lake Michigan said the flares were used for a joint military exercise with the Air Force earlier this month offshore from Milwaukee.
-Four phosphorus pyrotechnics failed to activate when they hit the water during the exercise, the Coast Guard said.
+Coast Guard Sector Lake Michigan said the flares were used for a joint military exercise with the Air Force back on May 5 offshore from Milwaukee.
+Four phosphorus pyrotechnics failed to activate as they were supposed to when they hit the water during the exercise, the Coast Guard said.

-The flares are considered armed if they do not activate.
-When they do, they produce a red smoke and flame that can reach 2,900 degrees Fahrenheit, the Coast Guard said.

-The flares ignite when they hit water, after a cap and screw are removed.
+With one flare found, all the Coast Guard can do now is warn people that more might be coming.

+The phosphorus flares are typically used as signals or visual markers for military vessels in the water.

+“If it were to activate with somebody holding it, it could burn at 2,900 degrees Fahrenheit — and we just don’t want to see anybody get hurt,” said Coast Guard Lt.
+Joe Neff.

-One flare was found on Monday by a lifeguard at Montrose Beach — a popular beach known in particular for its dog-friendly area and its piping plovers.
-The newest generation of birds laid their first egg at the beach just last week.
+The Coast guard said the flare at Montrose Beach on Monday was found by a lifeguard.
+Montrose Beach is a popular beach known in particular for its dog-friendly area and its piping plovers — the newest generation of birds laid their first egg at the beach just last week.

 Chicago beaches also opened for the season this week.